In this Guide

 Best Gas Pressure Washers

-According to owners, operation of the MegaShot is a breeze, and the compact, sturdy design of the unit makes it uniquely portable and maneuverable.
+Operation of the Ford is a breeze, and the compact, sturdy design of the unit makes it uniquely portable and maneuverable.
 Simply put, it’s a pleasure to use.

 Best Commercial Pressure Washers

-But power alone doesn’t make for a good machine on the job.
+Of course, power alone doesn’t make for a good machine on the job.
 It needs to be reliable and able to handle long hours of operation.
 It needs to be rugged enough for any work site, but maneuverable enough to maintain productivity.
-Luckily, the PowerShot hits all these notes.
+Luckily, the NorthStar hits all these notes!

-The key components of this machine are the pump and the engine.
-The PS4240 features a powerful Honda GX390 OHV commercial series motor, and a AAA industrial triplex plunger pump with ceramic pistons.
-Both are high-performing pieces of machinery that will keep this one running for a long time.
+The most impressive components of this machine are the pump and the engine.
+The NorthStar features a powerful Honda GX390 OHV commercial series motor, and an industrial triplex plunger pump with ceramic pistons.
+Both are top-notch pieces of machinery that will keep this one running for a long time.
 See our other recommendations for top commercial pressure washers!